bchugg/bchugg.github.io/_writing/statistics-wars.md

 >
 > \- Neyman, _A first course in probability and statistics,_ 1950, pg 258.

 The influence of the Neyman-Pearson approach to statistics can be felt every time universities offer classes on “decision-making under uncertainty,” which invariably use statistical decision theory to make “data-driven decisions”.
-In hypothesis testing in particular, we usually test the null hypothesis against an alternative hypothesis, choosing to accept one and reject the other.
+In hypothesis testing in particular, we often test the null hypothesis against an alternative hypothesis, choosing to accept one and reject the other.
 This also comes from Neyman and Pearson, who thought it was nonsensical to simply test a single hypothesis (as opposed to Fisher, as we’ll see when studying the third question.)
-For them, one can only evaluate the relative merits of two hypotheses; you can’t say anything sensible about a single hypothesis.
+For them, one can only evaluate the relative merits of two hypotheses; you can’t say anything sensible about one hypothesis on its own.

 You might think that the Neyman-Pearson paradigm, and Royall’s second question more generally, are still about belief.
 After all, won’t you only choose action A instead of action B if you believe A and not B?
 Isn’t talking about decision making just a sneaky way to talk about belief? Νο, for several reasons: